aimclub/iOpt/docs/source/examples.rst

 Solving the problem on a uniform grid
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The problem of predicting the concentration of nitrogen oxide in the working area of a turbine based on the collected dataset is considered.
-To solve this problem, use the XGBRegressor method from the xgboost library.
+To solve this problem, we used the XGBRegressor method from the xgboost library.

 The listing below shows the code for loading a dataset and then shuffling it.